-You can start your vitamins as soon as you are trying to conceive.
-Over-the-counter multivitamins are fine, as long as they contain 400-800mcg of folic acid.
-Too much of any vitamin can be harmful, and is not recommended over the daily requirement.
-If they tend to make you sick, then try taking them with a meal or with a snack at bedtime.
+You can start your vitamins when you are trying to conceive.
+Over-the-counter multivitamins are fine.
+We recommend one with folic acid (800 mcg), iron and dha.
+Too much of any vitamin can be harmful.
+It is not recommended over the daily requirement.
+If they make you sick, try taking them with food at bedtime.